tytydraco/yessleep/out/I_Think_My_Husband_Is_A_Fucking_Fish_Person.md

 Her hand shot up to cover her mouth.

-"*Oh, God... *" she whispered, looking off and pausing for a moment before asking, "Weird like, how?"
+"Oh, God... " she whispered, looking off and pausing for a moment before asking, "Weird like, how?"

 "Just... not his normal self."